Long Range Thermal Cameras

-M7 Falcon Long Range thermal camera Technology Overview
+M7 Falcon Long Range optoelectronic thermal camera Technology Overview

 Because everything generates heat, thermal imaging cameras can see as well at night as they can during the day.
 Cameras dependent on visible light are useless at night or in poor visibility without supplementary illumination from lamps, LEDs or lasers.